OPMDG/check_pgactivity/README.rst

 \ **replication_slots**\  (9.4+)

- Check the WAL retained by each replication slots.
+ Check the number of WAL retained by each replication slots.

  Perfdata returns the number of WAL that each replication slot has to keep.